spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### Book_keeping.py
 * This script takes in two excel files and compares them to update inventory.

+### build_madden_roster.py
+* This script builds a randomized full roster of NFL players in Madden 22.

 ### caesar_cipher.py
 * This script takes a message given by the user and encrypts it using a Caesar Cipher